-NDSS is committed to providing individuals with Down syndrome, their families, caregivers, and the public with comprehensive information across the lifespan, from birth to end of life.
-Through events, webinars, videos, publications, and our website, NDSS provides free resources on a variety of topics including information for new and expectant parents, health and wellness, education, and employment.
-Through our helpline and info email, NDSS answers thousands of requests for support each year.
-Our staff responds to questions and connects parents, professionals, self-advocates, and others with referrals, including to our network of more than 300 local Down syndrome organizations.
+NDSS is committed to providing individuals with Down syndrome, their families, caregivers, and the public with information to support them from birth to end of life.
+Through events, videos, publications, and our website, NDSS provides free resources on a variety of topics including health, wellness, education, employment, adulthood and aging, financial wellness and information for new and expectant parents.
+Our Adult Summit conference addresses the needs of teens and adults with practical resources and educational opportunities for individuals with Down syndrome, families, caregivers, and professionals.
+Through our helpline and info email, our staff responds to questions and connects individuals with Down syndrome, family members, professionals, and others with referrals to our network of more than 300 local Down syndrome organizations.

-The Down syndrome community is the heart of NDSS.
-Our community engagement events and activities celebrate our loved ones with Down syndrome, raise awareness and acceptance among the general public, and connect individuals and families within the community.
+NDSS community engagement events and activities celebrate our loved ones with Down syndrome, raise awareness among the public, and connect individuals and families within the community.
 Through our scholarships, grants, and awards program, NDSS supports individuals with Down syndrome in pursuing their dreams.
-Started in 1995, the National Buddy Walk® Program promotes acceptance and inclusion of people with Down syndrome and raises funds for local and national organizations that support the community.
-Additionally, NDSS hosts awareness and engagement events throughout the country including our Times Square Video presentation and New York City Buddy Walk®, Racing for 3.21 on World Down Syndrome Day, Run for 3.21, DC Golf Outing, annual NDSS Gala & Auction, and more.
+Since 1995, the National Buddy Walk® Program has promoted awareness and inclusion of people with Down syndrome and raised funds for local and national organizations that support the community.
+NDSS hosts awareness and engagement events throughout the country including our New York City Buddy Walk® and Times Square Video presentation, Racing for 3.21 on World Down Syndrome Day, Run for 3.21, gala and golf events, and more.